Relintai/pandemonium_engine_docs/03_usage/03_3d/procedural_geometry/02_arraymesh.md

 mesh.add_surface_from_arrays(Mesh.PRIMITIVE_TRIANGLES, surface_array) # No blendshapes or compression used.
 ```

-Note:
- In this example, we used `Mesh.PRIMITIVE_TRIANGLES`, but you can use any primitive type
+Note: In this example, we used `Mesh.PRIMITIVE_TRIANGLES`, but you can use any primitive type
 available from mesh.

 Put together, the full code looks like:

-gdscript GDScript

 ```
 extends MeshInstance